alimcodescalers/G8_testing/Test Plans/test_plan_1.md

 	- support from the development team to help adding AYS templates as per tests requirements

 ### 10.0 RISKS/ASSUMPTIONS
-	- Please note that there is maybe delay of delevery because of there is no knowlage about these new features in the testing team, so testing team will need some time for learning curve and manual tries for these features.
+	- Please note that there is maybe delay of delivery because of there is no knowledge about these new features in the testing team, so testing team will need some time for learning curve and manual tries for these features.
-	- will use the new testing proceadure which is running everything through cockpit and AYS which is not fully clear for the testing team yet.
+	- will use the new testing procedure which is running everything through cockpit and AYS which is not fully clear for the testing team yet.